Looking for unique, fun things to do in Berlin this summer?

 Summer in Berlin is the season everybody loves.
-But this year, things are going to be different, and of course, travel is out of the question.
+But this year, things are going to be different – again – and of course, travel is limited.
 So how can we still enjoy the warmer weather?
-If you like being outdoors, read on for my top things to do in Berlin this summer.
+If you like being outdoors, read on for my top 10 things to do in Berlin this summer.

 June update: we are now allowed to go on biking tours!
 Of course, keeping social distancing in mind.
 Guided excursions, such as this 3-hour secret bike tour, are a great way to see the city through a local’s eyes and get some exercise while you’re at it.